Prince Harry's battle with British tabloids heads for courtroom showdown | Politics

 Prince Harry's battle with the British press is headed for a showdown in a London courtroom this week with the publisher of the Daily Mirror.

-The Duke of Sussex is scheduled to testify in the High Court after his lawyer presents opening statements Monday in the first of his legal cases to go to trial and one of three alleging tabloids unlawfully snooped on him in their cutthroat competition for scoops on the royal family.
+The Duke of Sussex is scheduled to testify in the High Court after his lawyer presents opening statements Monday in the first of his legal cases to go to trial.
+It's one of three alleging tabloids unlawfully snooped on the prince in their cutthroat competition for scoops on the royal family.

-Harry, 38, has blamed paparazzi for causing the car crash that killed his mother, the late Princess Diana, and said harassment and intrusion by the UK press, including allegedly racist articles, ultimately led him and his wife, Meghan, to flee to the U.S. in 2020 and leave royal life behind.
+Harry, 38, has blamed paparazzi for causing the car crash that killed his mother, Princess Diana, and said harassment and intrusion by the UK press, including allegedly racist articles, led him and his wife, Meghan, to flee to the US in 2020 and leave royal life behind.

+Articles he has cited date back to this 12th birthday when the Mirror reported Harry was feeling “badly” about the divorce of his mother and father, now King Charles III.

+Harry said in court documents that the reports made him wonder who he could trust as he feared friends and associates were betraying him by leaking information to the newspapers.
+His circle of friends grew smaller and he suffered “huge bouts of depression and paranoia''.

 Harry's lawyer has argued that he and other claimants should be granted an exception to the time limit, because the publishers lied and deceived to hide the illegal actions.